benkenobi007/jekflix-template/_posts/2019-08-17-Graphics-Pipeline-Overview.md

 Moving on from the philosophy of quantum mechanics, the task of the programmer is to define exactly **what** is going to be displayed.
 And this involves visualizing the scene, defining the origin of the scene, and finally specifying all the vertices needed to draw the scene.
 For the sake of simplicity, let's consider a scene with only a cuboid (which needs 8 vertices).
 The first task is to determine the parameters of the cuboid, viz., the length, the breadth, and the height.
 Then, one of the vertices is fixed as the origin and the position of the other vertices is defined such that they form the required cuboid.

-Creation of an arbitrary cuboid can be seen below.
+Creation of this arbitrary cuboid can be seen below.

 <center>
 <video autoplay loop width="480" height="360">